SAP-samples/abap-cheat-sheets/23_Date_and_Time.md

 [zcl_demo_abap_date_time](./src/zcl_demo_abap_date_time.clas.abap)

 > **💡 Note**<br>
 > - The executable example covers the handling and processing of date, time, and time stamps.
-The snippets of this cheat sheets and more are included.
+The snippets of this cheat sheet and more are included.
 > - The steps to import and run the code are outlined [here](README.md#-getting-started-with-the-examples).
 > - [Disclaimer](README.md#%EF%B8%8F-disclaimer)